A comprehensive resource for safe and responsible laser use

-Demonstrators would not know whether a given camera was damaged, unless they could somehow see its output.
+Demonstrators cannot know whether a given camera is damaged and whether the damage renders the camera useless, unless they can somehow see its output.

-Persons in the area where laser pointers are being used should take care with a camera.
-This includes smartphone lenses, and still and video cameras.
+Persons using cameras in an area where laser pointers are being used should take care.
+Damage can occur to still and video cameras, and even to smartphone sensors.
 A single direct hit from a powerful laser may permanently damage the sensor.
-This damage can occur even if the camera is turned off if there is no physical shutter on the lens, as with smartphones and some mirrorless cameras.
+If there is no physical shutter on the camera (as with smartphones and some mirrorless cameras), a direct laser beam can damage the sensor even if the camera is turned off.
 Journalists may wish to use lower-cost cameras to take photos or videos when laser beams are coming towards them.
 This avoids damaging expensive top-of-the-line equipment.

 Lasers compared to knives as weapons